Runa457/chocolate_hunter_runa/README.md

 + #### Game over

-  If health goes to zero or lifespan (turns) is over, the game is over.
+  If health goes to zero or lifespan (turns) is over, the game is over.\
+  You can see your current game's score and your best record ever.

++ #### Elements

+  There are four types of elements: physical, fire, ice and lightning.\
+  All enemies have resistance or weakness for each element.\
+  Each attack has its element type.

++ #### Status effects

+  Some attacks have the chance to cause status effects.\
+  Types of status effects include raising/lowering stats, charge, guard, etc.

++ #### Codexes

+  From the options menu, you can read the codexes for the enemies encountered and the spells learned.